Skip to main content

 enableUrlEndpoint COMPANION_ENABLE_URL_ENDPOINT

-Set this to false to disable the URL functionalily.
-Default: true.
+Set this to true to enable the URL functionalily.
+Default: false.

 Events